Dino16m/mailcomposer/README.md

 # Documentation for mailify.
-# mailify is a light wrapper to [premailer](https://pypi.org/project/premailer/) for use in Django projects.
+# mailcomposer is a light wrapper to [premailer](https://pypi.org/project/premailer/) for use in Django projects.

 It inlines css styles in html documents to make them usable in emails.
 It can inline css in single html files or all the html files in a directory.